Plain concrete, commonly known as mass concrete, is a mixture of binding material, fine aggregate, coarse aggregate, and water.

 - Mixing

-- Transporting and placing and
+- Transporting placing and

 - Compacting.

-Mixing: To produce uniform and good concrete, it is necessary to mix cement, sand, and coarse aggregate, first in dry condition and then in wet condition after adding water.
+To produce uniform, high-quality concrete, mix cement, sand, and coarse aggregate first in a dry condition, then add water and mix again in a wet condition.

-The following methods are practiced:
+The following methods are practised:

-Transporting and Placing of Concrete.
-After mixing concrete should be transported to the final position.
+After mixing, the concrete should be transported to the final position.
 In small works, it is transported in iron pans from hand to hand by a set of workers.
-Wheelbarrows and hand carts also may be employed.
-In large-scale concreting chutes and belt conveyors or pipes with pumps are employed.
-In transporting care should be taken to see that the segregation of aggregate from the matrix of cement does not take place.

 The following types of vibrators are commonly used in concrete: